micaelaneus/strength-as-ccoty/01-part-i-tarot.md

 In the real world, people “train” large cats by controlling access to food, mixing affection with intimidation, and inflicting pain.
 Violence and head games induce a condition of learned helplessness that entrenches the abuse into the cats’ psyches.
 Honestly, we cheer a little when we hear about one of these cats mauling their captor-trainers.

 We see this dangerous fixation on control in Strength's shadow.
 Asserting dominance may feel amazing at the moment, but the lack of empathy ultimately limits growth for all parties involved.
-We can use this card to examine several ways ]this pattern plays out in our relationships.
+We can use this card to examine several ways this pattern plays out in our relationships.

 First, a desire to demonstrate strength might lead to a mindset of overcoming challenges at any cost.
 A deadly dog-eat-dog worldview allows us to justify all manner of (self-) destructive behaviors.
 Next thing you know, this flowery Figure morphs into a latte-guzzling, over-scheduled girlboss who scares the crap out of poor Lion.
 (Look at the tail between its legs!)
 This attitude could result in neglecting your well-being or that of others to pursue external validation.
 Consider how ideologies like scarcity thinking, hustle culture, or hyper-individualism negatively influence the matter at hand.
 Alternatively, we might put on a facade of strength to appear composed and resilient on the outside while struggling internally.
 This emotional armor causes difficulty in seeking support when needed and may manifest as toxic positivity.
 This card tells us that not only do we need help, we deserve it.
 Perhaps you must give or receive a form of support that makes you somehow uncomfortable.

 We often confuse self-criticism with self-discipline.
 Beating yourself up works at times, else we wouldn’t do it, right?
 But the costs to our self-esteem and peace of mind can be staggering.
 Strength suggests that it’s time for a new strategy.
 Try incorporating self-compassion into your approach to a challenge and trust that self-discipline can emerge from self-acceptance.

 Love never seeks to control.
 All forms of domination or deception crush the spirit of awe and reverence that love requires.
 Yet the fear of losing love can make us feel the need to exert control in subtle ways.
-For example, we might hide parts of ourselves or start fibbing to manipulate how they perceive us.
+For example, we might hide parts of ourselves or start fibbing to manipulate how others perceive us.
 If we suspect our partners have begun to grow away from us, we pressure them similarly.
-Some relationships go on like this for decades-- will yours?
+Some relationships go on like this for decades— will yours?

 Perhaps you notice another theme connecting Strength’s shadows: the capacity to endure what ought not to be endured.
 On an individual level, we experience this shadow when we suppress our feelings rather than deal with conflict openly.
 Misalignment causes profound distress, and still, we prefer to suffer than deal with the discomfort of acknowledging the issue.
-We gaslight ourselves, do extra physical or affective labor, or make excuses for a toxic person– anything and everything to protect ourselves from having to make hard choices based on facts.
+We gaslight ourselves, do extra physical or affective labor, or make excuses for a toxic person— anything and everything to protect ourselves from having to make hard choices based on facts.
 Eventually, the situation explodes, fizzles out, or becomes our new normal.
 If you’re caught in this trap, Strength’s appearance means you need to get real about the situation before you're forced to gnaw off a leg.

 On a collective level, these shadows manifest as political inertia.
 We vote for “the lesser of two evils” rather than organize ourselves to build a more just and beautiful world.
 We spin our wheels on social media rather than show up in real life or do any number of other behaviors that disconnect us from our collective power.
 Problems with accountability, consent, and cultural appropriation fall into this same category.